 If you celebrate Chinese New Year or if you have heard of it then you will know that bak kwa is a big part of it.
 Bak kwa is Chinese dried meat that has a salty-sweet taste to it.
 It’s usually pork but they have chicken meat as well.
-It’s similar to a jerky.
-And could be classified as a mini jerky sandwich – Malaysian style.
+It’s similar to a jerky, and could be classified as a mini jerky sandwich – Malaysian style.

 How does it turn into street food?
 The bak kwa is placed between a buttered bun with some slices of refreshing cucumber and chicken floss.
 This decadent little snack is made completely from meat and it will definitely satisfy your carnivorous needs.
-Sorry, vegetarians and vegans but this dish is definitely off-limits.

 Lin Chee Kang

 Lin Chee Kang (Sweet Lotus Seed Soup) is a Chinese dessert that can be served either hot or cold.
-This dessert is considered to be relatively healthy and is known for it’s cooling properties.
+This dessert is considered to be relatively healthy and is known for its cooling properties.
 The key ingredients in this dessert are usually dried persimmons and lotus seeds.

 However, you will also find longans, lily bulbs, and Malva nut.
 On the other hand, some will opt to put in other stuff like jelly, basil seeds, and even hard-boiled quail’s eggs.
 Now, while this is considered a dish you’d see on Chinese New Year, you will be able to find street vendors at night markets selling them as well.
 So, if you wish to cool off, opt for the cold lin chee Kang instead.

-As we have mentioned before, the ingredients are more than just onions as you will find anchovies as well as red and green chilies.
+As we have mentioned before, the ingredients are more than just onions, as you will find anchovies as well as red and green chilies.
 Not to worry though, it’s not that spicy.
 While most people dip the fried treat in chili sauce, you can also eat it on its own.
 Think about vegetable fritters but usually stuffed with seafood.

-It almost resembles a samosa but this dish is uniquely Malaysian.
+It almost resembles a samosa, but this dish is uniquely Malaysian.
 With karipap, you can find a number of stuffing.
-The traditional ones are usually served with potatoes or sardines however, there are those that are stuffed with other fillings such a curried chicken, lamb, beef or even egg mayo but these are harder to find.
+The traditional ones are usually served with potatoes or sardines.
+However, there are those that are stuffed with other fillings, such a curried chicken, lamb, beef, or even egg mayo, but these are harder to find.

-Both are fried fish paste but with the goreng, you will find them looking thick like sausages and the texture is chewy the other type is thin and crispy.
+Both are fried fish paste but with the goreng, you will find them looking thick like sausages, and the texture is chewy; the other type is thin and crispy.
 So if you’re looking for a crunch make sure to ask for Keropok Lekor Keping.
 This is great paired with a cold drink during a hot day for that savory dish and refreshing drink.

-Just like the cucur bawang, cucur udang is similar to that however the difference here is that the key ingredient is udang which means prawns.
-Just like how the cucur bawang is made, you can also find onions, chili’s and prawns with the shell still on.
+Just like the cucur bawang, cucur udang is similar to that however the difference here is that the key ingredient is udang, which means prawns.
+Just like how the cucur bawang is made, you can also find onions, chilis, and prawns with the shell still on.

 If you’re a fan of mochi, you’re going to love this next snack.
 It’s not exactly made of the same ingredients.
-While mochi is made with short-grain glutinous rice flour, muah chee is made from long-grain glutinous rice flour. muah chee is usually cut up into smaller bite-sized pieces before being tossed in crushed peanuts and sugar.
+While mochi is made with short-grain glutinous rice flour, muah chee is made from long-grain glutinous rice flour.
+It is usually cut up into smaller bite-sized pieces before being tossed in crushed peanuts and sugar.